Difference Between Serious and Great Bodily Injury in a Criminal Case

 A critical distinction between a severe injury and great bodily injury is to be hit with that great bodily injury allegation; you have to inflict great bodily injury against somebody personally.
 I'll give you an example.

-I had a case recently where my client was charged with a felony DUI, and they also put a great bodily injury on the back of it.
-Now, the prosecutors realize that my client was not the one who caused great bodily harm and personally hit this other car.
+I had a case recently where my client was charged with a felony DUI, and they also put great bodily injury on the back of it.
+Now, the prosecutors realize that my client was not the one who caused great bodily harm and personally hit the other car.

 The client blocked the freeway, which caused another car to hit the victim, so he could be charged with serious bodily injury because that does not force somebody to inflict the injury personally.
 You have to be the cause of the injury.

-Whereas he could not be charged with significant bodily injury because he's not the one that hit the other car, even though it could be argued, he's the one that set the circumstances that caused the other vehicle to be hit.
-So, as you can see, some of this stuff can become very complicated.
-I've had cases where my client is guilty of causing excellent body injury but was able to get that three years prison suspended and not imposed against the person.
+He could not be charged with significant bodily injury because he's not the one who hit the other car, even though it could be argued that he's the one who set the circumstances that caused the other vehicle to be hit.
+As you can see, some of this information can become quite complicated.
+I've had cases where my client was guilty of causing severe body injury but was able to get the three years of prison suspended and not imposed against the person.

 But, if they still admit the great body injury allegation, that makes that crime a strike.
 So, on the one hand, you don't have to do the three years, but on the other hand, you still have a strike on your record.
+A strike on your record can have serious consequences for future legal issues, potentially leading to longer sentences or harsher penalties.
 So, it's a much better circumstance if you could get it struck altogether, but that takes work, skill, and experience.
-So, if you have a severe bodily injury allegation or a great bodily injury allegation, pick up the phone and call us to review the details.
+If you have a severe bodily injury allegation or a great bodily injury allegation, please call us to review the details.